nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ![nkl Clusters 50-50](../media/nkl-clusters-50.png)

-You see the traffic is load balanced between cluster1 and cluster2 at 50/50 ratio.
+You see the traffic is load balanced between cluster1 and cluster2 at 50:50 ratio.

-Add a record to the KV store, by sending an API command to NGINX Plus:
+Add a record to the KeyValue store, by sending an API command to NGINX Plus:

 ```bash
 curl -iX POST -d '{"cafe.example.com":50}' http://nginxlb:9000/api/8/http/keyvals/split
 ```

-Verify the API record is there, on both NGINX LB Servers:
+Verify the `split KeyVal record` is there, on both NGINX LB Servers:
 ```bash
 curl http://nginxlb:9000/api/8/http/keyvals/split
 curl http://nginxlb2:9000/api/8/http/keyvals/split